Don’t worry if you don’t have the time or skills to do it yourself

 - How to maintain the content in the future

-Writing online (web) Help pages
+Online (web) Help pages and knowledge bases

-By online Help pages, we mean Help that’s delivered as a set of HTML files.
+We mean Help that’s delivered as a set of HTML files.
 These can be in a knowledge base, a Help section, or linked to your support ticket system.
 This type of Help is used for Software as a Service, other web-based applications, and mobile apps.
 It can also be used for desktop applications.

-Developing onboarding screens/Walkthroughs
+Developing onboarding screens and Walkthroughs

 Onboarding screens introduce the application to the user, and demonstrate what the product does.
 Cherryleaf can help you create your onboarding screens – getting the content and the design right for your product and your audience.